trivialsoftware/trivialdb/ReadMe.md

 [![Donate $5](https://img.shields.io/badge/Donate-$5-yellow.svg)](https://paypal.me/morgul/5)

-I accept donations for my hard work.
-While this is not my primary means of income, by any stretch, I would not mind a few bucks for a job well done.
+I accept donations for my work.
+While this is not my primary means of income, by any stretch, I would not mind a few bucks if you find the software useful.